hilbix/bootp/README.md

 curl "http://$(ip -j r g 0.0.0.1 | jq -r .[].gateway)/d-i/generic/preseed.cfg"
 ```

 For this the info must be created or updated first.
-This can be done from the client with
+This can be done from the VM with

 ```
 sudo dhclient -v